The Brown measure of unbounded variables with free semicircular imaginary part: The PDE for

 Let $x_0\in \A^\Delta$ (See Definition~\ref{def:ADeltaDef}) be self-adjoint and write $x_t = x_0+i\sigma_t$ where $\sigma_t$ is a semicircular variable, freely independent from $x_0$.
 By Remark~\ref{rem:Brownelig}, the Brown measure of $x_0+i\sigma_t$ exists in the sense of Haagerup and Schultz \cite{HaagerupSchultz2007}.

 Define

 The PDE in Theorem~\ref{thm:PDE} was proved in \cite{HallHo2020} under the assumption that $x_0$ is a bounded self-adjoint random variable in $\A$.
-In this section, we extend Theorem~\ref{thm:PDE} to arbitrary self-adjoint random variable $x_0\in\A^\Delta$. \begin{theorem} Write $\lambda = u+iv$.
+In Section~\ref{sect:PDEproof}, we will show that $S$ satisfies the same PDE as in the bounded $x_0$ case (Theorem~\ref{thm:PDE}). \begin{theorem} Write $\lambda = u+iv$.
 Then $S$ satisfies the PDE

 with initial condition

 \end{theorem}